kudobuilder/kudo/docs/testing.md

 ./repository/mysql/tests/
 ```

-Every `Framework` and `FrameworkVersion` is installed into the cluster by `make test` prior to running the test suite.
+Every `Operator` and `OperatorVersion` is installed into the cluster by `make test` prior to running the test suite.

 ## Writing test cases